 Putting words into groups can help us learn more words.
-For example, synonyms are a group of words that similar meanings.
+For example, synonyms are words with similar meanings.
 The word pretty is a synonym for the word beautiful.
 By knowing about the group, you can expand your vocabulary and knowledge about words.
 Words are labels for things and ideas.
-It makes sense that we have words to label groups of words, too.
+It makes sense to label groups of words, too.

 Las Vegas.
 New York.
 Pie Town.
 Toponyms, or the names of places, are as different as the people who have named them.
 By learning the story of a toponym, you also learn the story of the people who lived in that place.

-When computers were invented in the 1930s scientists created new words to describe the new machine.
-When computers became widely used by people, people began to change the words used to describe computers.
-Now that computers have made its way into every corner of the world, new words and definitions of old words are created with lightning speed.
+When computers were invented in the 1930s, scientists created new words to describe the new machine.
+When computers became widely used, people began to change the words used to describe computers.
+Now that computers have made their way into every corner of the world, new words and definitions of old words are created with lightning speed.